uk-gov-mirror/ONSdigital.es-functions/README.md

 <hr>

 ## Get sqs message <a name='getsqsmessage'>
-This method retrieves the data from the specified SQS queue.
+This method retrieves the data from the specified SQS queue. <br><br>There is a requirement from the combiner module for the ability to retrieve up to 3 messages from the queue.
+If such capability is needed, then include the number as the second parameter.
+There is no need if you only require one message because of a default.

 ### Parameters:
-queue_url: The url of the SQS queue.
+queue_url: The url of the SQS queue.<br>
+max_number_of_messages: Number of messages to pick up from queue(default 1) - Type: Int

 ### Returns:
 Messages from queue - Type: json string